prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

 ### Step 5: Implement mitigation (2 minutes)

-Click on How To Mitigate -> Details.
+In the Prequel UI, click on How To Mitigate -> Details.
 What are the recommended changes to fix this problem?

-Use `diff -y` to see the changes before applying them.
+Use `diff -y` to see the Prequel recommended mitigations.

 ```bash
 $ diff -y kafka-metrics-problem.yaml kafka-metrics-mitigation.yaml